NathanJReidy/coffee-api-nestjs-postgresql-docker/README.md

 ```
 $ docker-compose up
 $ npm run start:dev

+After running locally, requests can be made to http://localhost:3000

+To view all endpoints, please visit http://localhost:3000/api

-// Then follow the below instructions to restore data from a PostgreSQL backup if test data is needed
+Follow the below instructions to restore data from a PostgreSQL backup if test data is needed.
 ```

 ## How to Backup PostgreSQL Data